|High Carbohydrate/Low Fat|

 - Claim to help you lose weight very quickly (more than 1 or 2 pounds per week).
-Remember, it took time for you to gain unwanted weight and it will take time to lose it.
+It takes time to lose weight and allow your body to adjust.

-- Promise that you can lose weight and keep it off without giving up “fatty” foods or exercising on a regular basis.
+- Promise that you will lose weight and keep it off without exercise.
 If a diet plan or product sounds too good to be true, it probably is.

-- Offer testimonials from clients or “experts” in weight loss, science, or nutrition.
-Remember that these people are probably being paid to advertise the diet plan or product.
+- Offer endorsements from clients or experts in weight loss, science, or nutrition.
+These people probably get paid to advertise.

 - Draw simple conclusions from complex medical research.

-Talk with your doctor if you want to lose weight.
-Your doctor can help you develop a weight loss plan that is both safe and effective.
-For example, a Mediterranean Diet is one of the healthiest that we know of, whether you want to lose weight or not.The following are some tips that apply to any healthy weight loss plan:
+Talk to your doctor if you want to lose weight.
+Your doctor can help you create a weight loss plan that is safe and effective.
+Some tips that apply to any healthy weight loss plan include:

 - Eat breakfast every day and don't skip meals.

-- Eat a variety of foods (including plenty of whole grains, lots of different types of vegetables, and fruits) to ensure that you get all of your daily nutrients.
+- Eat a variety of foods to ensure that you get all of your daily nutrients.

 - Limit the amount of sugar in your diet.
-High-sugar foods are often high in calories and low in nutrients.
-These foods also promote inflammation in the body.
+High-sugar foods often are high in calories and low in nutrients.
+They also can lead to inflammation in your body.

 - Watch the size of your portions.
-Use the nutrition label to determine what a serving size is.
+Use the nutrition label to determine the correct serving size.

 - Exercise on a regular basis.
-The best kind of exercise is exercise that you’ll keep doing, so choose an activity that you enjoy.
+Pick an activity that you enjoy.
 Aim for 30 to 60 minutes, 4 to 6 times per week.

 - Be more physically active in your daily life.
-Park farther away from the door and take the stairs when you can.
-Get a pedometer or step counter and gradually work up to taking 10,000 steps per day.
+Park further away from the door and take the stairs when you can.
+Get a pedometer or step counter and work toward a goal of 10,000 steps per day.

 Copyright © American Academy of Family Physicians